rjbs/rjbs.github.io/_posts/2025-07-01-rjbs-in-rio-part-ii.md

 <a href="https://www.flickr.com/photos/rjbs/54617669272/in/album-72177720327189278" title="farmer&#x27;s market"><img src="https://live.staticflickr.com/65535/54617669272_783ddc26ac_c.jpg" width="600" height="800" alt="farmer&#x27;s market"/></a>

-It doesn't look like much, but it was weirdly delicious.
+It doesn't look like much, but it was delicious.
 Breno and his daughter had one with nutella and banana — a classic pairing to stuff into anything.
 I had the more traditional cheese and coconut, which seemed weird but tasted great.
 I was also simultaneously pleased and weirded out by the shell.
 It was soft and chewy, and had a subtle flavor that I can't describe.
 I would eat many more, with many different fillings.

 We ran into a bunch of their friends and their friends' kids, which made for a good farmer's market experience.
 Who doesn't like watching little kids play in